 Kate is a part of the Centre for Professional Ethics Research Group

-As well as teaching, Kate is also working as a researcher with two large, multi-centred, EU projects addressing bioethical challenges: TRUST and Responsible Industry.
+As well as teaching, Kate works as a researcher; she is currently working with three large, multi-centred, EU projects addressing bioethical challenges: TRUST, REWARD and Responsible Industry.

 For her PhD, Kate analysed ethical challenges posed by the use of traditional and complementary medicines.
 This involved analysis of the impacts upon animals and the environment as well as people living in both high income, and low and middle income countries.

 A concern for the health and wellbeing of both current and future generations is the driving force behind most of Kate’s teaching and research interests.

 Kate has recently had an article focussing on the San people of southern Africa published on The Conversation entitled ‘The ethics of research: how to end the exploitation of vulnerable communities'.

 Chatfield, K., Schroeder, D., Leisinger, K., van Niekerk, J., Munuo, N., Wynberg, R., Woodgate, P. (2016) Generic Risks of Exporting Non-Ethical Practices, available here.

 Chatfield, K. & Morton, D. (2016) The use of non-human primates in research.
 In “Ethics Dumping” – Paradigmatic case studies.
 Editors: Schroeder, D., Lucas, J., Fenet, S., Hirsch, F. , pp.20-28

 Chatfield, K., Mathie, R. T., Bonamin, L. V., Oberbaum, M., & Fisher, P. (2016).
 The publication in Homeopathy of studies involving animal experimentation.
 Homeopathy, 105(3), 211-216.